 External battery with DC port:

 When using this type of battery, please check that the external battery connector is compatible with a port on your laptop.
-Typically, a set of adapters is included with this type of External Battery.
+Generally, a set of adapters is included with this type of external battery.

-However, it is rather difficult to find a suitable model for your laptop.
-Not to mention the fact that these batteries are bulky and require a wall outlet to be recharged.
+However, finding a suitable model for your laptop can be quite difficult.
+Not to mention that these batteries are bulky and require a wall outlet to recharge.

 External battery with AC port:

-With external batteries including a 220V AC port, you can say goodbye to incompatibility problems!
-Thanks to them, you can directly connect your laptop charger.
-Pretty simple, right?
+With external batteries that include a 220V AC port, you can say goodbye to compatibility issues!
+You can directly connect your laptop charger to them.
+Simple enough, isn't it?

 However, this battery is not perfect either.
-There are some drawbacks such as large dimensions, an additional AC charger, and the worst is that some of the power from the External Battery is lost when using the device's charger as a "middleman".
+It has some drawbacks such as its large size, the need for an additional AC charger, and worst of all, some of the external battery's energy is lost when using the device's charger as an "intermediary".

 External battery with USB-C PD port:

-Equipped with the brand new PD (Power Delivery) technology, it can also power high-power devices (Fast Charge).
+Equipped with the brand new PD (Power Delivery) technology, it also allows for powering high-power devices (Fast Charge).

-If you have a latest generation laptop, an External Battery with PD is what you need!
+If you have a latest-generation laptop, an external battery with PD is exactly what you need!

-Otherwise, you will need to use a special adapter or cable that has a USB-C (External Battery) connector on one end and an INPUT DC (laptop) connector on the other.
+Otherwise, you will need to use a special adapter or cable with a USB-C connector (External Battery) on one end and a DC INPUT connector (Laptop) on the other.

-This is why you must be extremely careful when purchasing the cable, so as not to damage your PC.
+This is why you need to be extremely careful when buying the cable, so as not to damage your PC.

-Let's imagine we have a 20V charging laptop, it will only be able to start charging after being connected to a 20V PD cable.
+Let's say we have a 20V charging laptop; it will only start charging after being connected to a 20V PD cable.

 If the cable is less than 20V, the computer will not charge, and if it exceeds 20V, the computer will be irreversibly damaged.